-Notes to Consolidated Financial Statements (Unaudited) (In 000's of Canadian dollars, unless otherwise noted)
+Notes to the Consolidated Financial Statements For the Three and Six months ended March 31, 2015 and 2014 (Unaudited) (In 000's of Canadian dollars, unless otherwise noted)

 Amendments to IFRS 11 - Joint Arrangements

 In May 2014, IFRS 11: Joint Arrangements has been amended to clarify how to account for the acquisition of an interest in a joint operation that constitutes a business.
 The amendments specify the appropriate accounting treatment for such acquisitions.
 The application date for the Company for this change is October 1, 2017.